 The company’s primary sources said that they became aware of this infringement early in September.
-But, as the investigation went on, it revealed that the unauthorised access to the database was made way back in 2014.
-The hacked data varied customer to customer.
+But, as the investigation went on, it revealed that the unauthorised access to the database made in 2014.
+Whereas, the hacked data varied customer to customer.
 The information obtained by hackers contained names, mailing addresses, phone numbers, email addresses, and passport numbers.
-Though credits cards were encrypted, thy sources still can’t say anything about the stolen encrypted keys.
+Though credit cards got encrypt, the sources still can’t say anything about the stolen encrypted keys.

 The fact which spiced up the situation: Marriott cyberattack of 500m guests linked to Chinese Spy Agency.

-Cyber attacks are constant, only the victims get changed with every other episode of it.
-Marriott data breach created plenty of headlines and spice stories, but no one knew the enforcer behind.
-However, it was a Chinese intelligence-gathering effort that also hacked many more types of data, including health and security clearance of Americans, according to the investigations.
-It has been heard that the hackers implemented on the instructions of the ministry of state security and the civilian spy agency.
-This discovery is made when Trump administration was planning to target China’s trade, cyber and economic policies within days.
+Cyber attacks are constant, only the victims change with every other episode of it.
+In addition, the Marriott data breach created plenty of headlines and spice stories, but no one knew the enforcer behind it.
+However, it was a Chinese intelligence-gathering effort that hacked many more types of data, including the health and security clearance of Americans, according to the investigations.
+The news says that the hackers implemented on the instructions of the ministry of state security and the civilian spy agency.
+This discovery took place when Trump administration was planning to target China’s trade, cyber and economic policies within days.

 Marriott’s Revolutionary Steps to rebrand its name and prestige

 The Starwood program was the main reason which pushed the data breach reported in November 2018.
-Although, the number of affected individuals was brought down from 500 million to 383 million unique guests, which included unencrypted 5.25 million and 20.3 encrypted passport numbers.
+Although, the number of affected individuals brought down from 500 million to 383 million unique guests.
+Similarly, it also included unencrypted 5.25 million and 20.3 encrypted passport numbers.
 The New York Times declared this breach as one of the largest in history.
 Marriott is willing to pay for the new passports.

 No Threat – No Fret

 Seers UK helps organisations to handle the challenges of GDPR compliance.
-Our experts can help your firm with a variety of best-practice GDPR solutions, from evaluating your current state of compliance and developing a remediation roadmap, through to implementing a best-fit privacy compliance framework.
-It has a motive to help you meet your GDPR compliance objectives, by providing training courses, books, compliance toolkits, software, staff awareness training and consultancy services.
+Our experts can help your firm with a variety of best-practice GDPR solutions.
+They can evaluate your current state of compliance and developing a remediation roadmap, through to implementing a best-fit privacy compliance framework.
+It has a motive to help you meet your GDPR compliance objectives.
+Seers provide training courses, books, compliance toolkits, software, staff awareness training, and consultancy services.
 Visit our professional services sector web pages for further details.